Joseph Lowe (economist): Books

 Lowe advocated indexation as applied to bonds, but also to wage contracts and land rents.
 His advocacy of a "tabular standard" (a precursor of the indexed unit of account) has been recognised as a technical advance in monetary analysis; Lowe used the terms "standard of reference" or "table of reference"; the idea itself, and the term "tabular standard" are attributed to George Shuckburgh-Evelyn.

 The first to use weighted index numbers, Lowe in effect anticipated the Laspeyres index.
 The book reviewed previous work by William Fleetwood, George Shuckburgh and Arthur Young.
-A German translation appeared in 1823.England nach seinem gegenwärtigen Zustande des Ackerbaues, des Handels und der Finanzen betrachtet, translated by L. H. von Jakob, Leipzig 1823.
+A German translation appeared in 1823.
 Lowe innovated in his use of constant price estimates, and the consideration of different demographic groups and their consumption, which anticipated the modern concept of consumer price index.
 Samuel Bailey argued against the concept of tabular standards, pointing to the difficulties arising from the need for like-to-like comparisons.

 William Stanley Jevons later found Lowe's pioneer work on inflation-indexed bonds "ingenious".
 Lowe was a proponent of such bonds, to support and buffer the developing capital market.

 The book also opposed expansion of the workhouse system, on grounds of expense.